 To supplement her dance practice, Maddie holds a 200-hour yoga certification (2012) from School Yoga Institute and a Classical Pilates Mat Certification (2017) through Pilates Plus.
 A sought-after teacher, she continues to serve as a guest artist at multiple dance studios and universities throughout the Southeast region and beyond.
 Further, she designed and implemented a dance curriculum for students ages 7-12 as part of the Lively Spaces Summer Arts Camp at the Colby Museum of Art.
-She currently teaches at Ballet Arts Conservatory of Tallahassee and is an adjunct faculty member in the School of Dance at FSU.
+She has also taught at Ballet Arts Conservatory of Tallahassee and as an adjunct faculty member in the School of Dance at Florida State University.

-In addition to her diverse training, Maddie has extensive experience in arts administration and has held positions at The American Dance Festival (ADF), The Joyce Theater, mvworks Dance Company, and New York Live Arts, and, most recently, as the Research Associate at the Maggie Allesee National Center for Choreography (MANCC).
+In addition to her diverse training, Maddie has extensive experience in arts administration and has held positions at The American Dance Festival (ADF), The Joyce Theater, mvworks Dance Company, New York Live Arts, and, most recently, as the Research Associate at the Maggie Allesee National Center for Choreography (MANCC).